 The aim of the first project in my MSc year was to evaluate whether biotransformations can be detected via ultrahigh resolution mass spectrometry (FT-ICR MS).
-To do this I investigated the microbial conversion of the lignin residue extracted from plant cells into high-value chemicals using purified enzymes.
-The oxidative depolymerisation of lignocellulosic biomass is thought to offer the best (and even only) renewable feedstock for aromatic carbon molecules and is an alternative to unsustainable fossil fuel refining.
-For 10 weeks, I incubated various lignin extracts with five known bacterial lignocellulose-active enzymes (e.g. SpMnSOD1, DyP1B, DyPB Ct, LigE and DHLHD2) in different combinations in order to bio-transform two pre-extracted lignins: 1) Kraft lignin and 2) GreenValue® lignin.
-I observed low molecular weight aromatic products in the cultures and analysed them by reverse phase liquid chromatography (RP-HPLC).
-And, for the first time in the Bugg Group, ultrahigh resolution mass spectrometry (FT-ICR MS) was evaluated as a technique to observe the chemical changes that take place during the bio-transformations.
+To do this I investigated the microbial conversion of the lignin residue extracted from plant cells.
+The oxidative depolymerisation of lignocellulosic biomass is thought to offer the best (and even only) renewable feedstock for aromatic carbon molecules and is an alternative to oil refining for some high value chemicals.
+Lignin extracts were incubated with five known bacterial lignocellulose-active enzymes (e.g. SpMnSOD1, DyP1B, DyPB Ct, LigE and DHLHD2) and low molecular weight aromatic products were observed by reverse phase liquid chromatography (RP-HPLC).
 The final report concluded that direct infusion FT-ICR MS in negative ion detection mode is a suitable, advanced technique to monitor intermediate, oligomeric products formed during lignin enzymatic breakdown.
 The identification of degradation products from the transformation of polymeric lignin and an understanding the substrate specificity of particular enzymes will help to decipher the metabolic pathways for microbial lignin breakdown, improve our knowledge of the enzymology of native lignin metabolism and inform biocatalytic lignin valorisation strategies.

 (Left) Van Krevelen diagram of GreenValue® lignin extracts after three different enzymatic digests.
 (Middle) Detail comparing the control (without enzyme, in orange) with the digest (with a two-enzyme combination, in purple).
 (Right) Annotated van Krevelen diagram generated from a generic organosolv lignin preparation control.
 Annotations are the transformation in chemical space that links the identified compounds and assignments are confirmed by extrapolating to the intercept with either axis.

-MSc Mini-Project 2 (July-September 2019): Microbial Sunscreens: Mycosporines, For a Better Life
+MSc Mini-Project 2 (July-September 2019): Mycosporines: Microbial Sunscreens